-FIS carried out a Platformer Heater Revamp Project in October 2002.
+In October 2000, FIS carried out a Platformer Heater Revamp for a refinery located in South Texas.

 FIS carried out the entire scope of activities from conceptualization to commissioning of this heater revamp.
 The heater was successfully commissioned in October 2002.
-After revamp, the thermal efficiency of this heater was increased from 66% to 87% and the NOx emissions were reduced to less than 0.035 lbs Btu.
-The client is very pleased with the heater performance and has decided to go ahead with a similar revamp of their second reforming furnace.
+After revamp, the capacity of this heater was improved from 18,500 BPD to 24,000 BPD.